-The presence, at the meeting or by proxy, of the holders of a majority of the issued and outstanding shares of our Common Stock entitled to vote at the meeting is necessary to constitute a quorum at the annual meeting.
+The presence, at the meeting or by proxy, of the holders of a majority of the voting power of all outstanding shares of our Common Stock entitled to vote at the annual meeting is necessary to constitute a quorum at the annual meeting.
+Similarly, the presence, at the annual meeting or by proxy, of the holders of a majority of the voting power of all outstanding shares of our Preferred Stock entitled to vote at the annual meeting is necessary to constitute a quorum of the holders of our Preferred Stock at the annual meeting.